RubinoD1/JS-Random-Quiz/README.md

 Title on top and button in middle-- button larger and prominent

-Make an array for the quiz questions: question, 4 answers, 1 with true value the rest false.

 On start button click display question/answer layout
 - add 'hidden' class to CSS with the visibility: hidden property.
 Note: could either remove the hidden property to re-display or switch to visibility: visible.